rushiagr/blog-source/markdowns/n-better-aws-command-line-interface.markdown

 Title: Better AWS Command Line Interface
 Date: 2016-01-02
 Author: Rushi Agrawal
 Summary: AWS CLI are too difficult to use for a human.
 This blog post describes an alternate way the CLIs could be implemented.
-Check these out and you won't be disappointed :)
 Tags: commandline, cli, terminal, ux, aws, python, boto
 Category: tech